ucsd-cse29/fa24/src/pa/pa4/guide.md

   - write and test the size calculation code.
   - write and test the best-fit policy.
 (A helper function would be great here.)
 See later section for testing images.
   - write and test splitting free blocks.
-Begin writing the vmfree() function:
+- Begin writing the vmfree() function:
-- Update `vmalloc()` implementation to include block footers.
   - write and test a basic `vmfree()` implementation that only frees one block.
-- write and test coalescing with the previous/next block.
+  - write and test coalescing with the next block if it is also free.
+- Add block footers / coalescing backwards
+  - update and test `vmfree()` and `vmalloc()` to write block footers into free blocks.
+  - update and test `vmfree()` to coalesce with the previous block if it is free.
 - Test everything!

 Consider some helper functions along the way: